 Well, the issue of accountability for actions assumes a lot of significance in the outcome of the coaching process.
 Having a great plan is not enough – it has to be executed well too!
 Many coaches make the mistake of not assigning accountability to the client right at the outset or they themselves take on the role of the accountability partner or they decide for the client what their accountability should be like.

 The workable option lies somewhere in between.
 Avoid telling your client what their responsibility is and instead, work with them to help them arrive at what accountability looks like to them.
-Taking on burdens that aren’t yours will only pile on unnecessary pressure on you as a coach.
+Taking on burdens that aren’t yours will only pile up unnecessary pressure on you as a coach.
 Convey that the accountability for taking action steps rests with the client and is ably supported by the coach.

-d.
-Spoon feeding solutions to the client
+4. Spoon-feeding solutions to the client

-Unlike a counsellor whose job is to give advice or find solutions to the problems that their clients face, a coach is only a facilitator who helps the client identify their problems and encourages out of the box thinking to help them find solutions, chart out an action plan, and implement those steps to attain their goals.
+Unlike a counsellor whose job is to give advice or find solutions to the problems that their clients face, a coach is only a facilitator who helps the client identify their problems and encourages out-of-the-box thinking to help them find solutions, chart out an action plan, and implement those steps to attain their goals.
 Basically, the job of the coach is to guide the client get from ‘where they are at present’ to ‘where they want to be in the near future’.

 But it is not the job of a professional coach to give readymade answers to clients for any issues that need sorting.
 Instead, their main job is to let the client arrive at those answers through the coaching process.
-The coach should be the channel that steers the client towards finding their way and not an answer key that spoon feeds all solutions.
+The coach should be the channel that steers the client towards finding their way and not an answer key that spoon-feeds all solutions.

 As a coach, if you give direct answers to the client’s challenges, not only are you projecting your insights and perceptions on their problem (which may or may not be right in the first place), but you are also encouraging the client to become co-dependent into expecting the coach to do all their heavy lifting instead of being an active participant in the process.

-f.
-Time management
+6. Time management

-Using business tools that help you with effective planning, limiting interruptions, assigning priority to high impact tasks, and more is a smart way to manage your most precious commodity – time!
+Using business tools that help you with effective planning, limiting interruptions, assigning priority to high-impact tasks, and more is a smart way to manage your most precious commodity – time!

-a.
-Getting clients
+1. Getting clients

-Coaches can go back to the simple, but tried & tested basics of conveying their services and the value that they bring to their client, targeting the right clientele, ensuring that they have a strong brand online, offering smart coaching packages with attractive programs & pricing, registering with a coaches’ network that not only expands their reach but also keeps them updated on the recent goings on in the industry, and more.
+Coaches can go back to the simple, but tried & tested basics of conveying their services and the value that they bring to their client, targeting the right clientele, ensuring that they have a strong brand online, offering smart coaching packages with attractive programs & pricing, registering with a coaches’ network that not only expands their reach but also keeps them updated on the recent goings-on in the industry, and more.

-b.
-Having a solid business plan
+2. Having a solid business plan

+With all the required coaching credentials, an application in the coaching job board may bring hundreds of interviews and opportunities your way.
+But if you want to build an independent coaching business, your coaching certificates will only take you so far.
 Many coaches make the mistake of thinking that they have a great idea of starting their own coaching business and venture into it without the necessary amount of thought and planning.
 Not having a detailed business plan can hurt your coaching business not just in terms of defining the exact bouquet of coaching services that you offer but also in financial terms by not doing the essential income-expenditure analysis beforehand.

 Additionally, a business plan lets you create a sound strategy to connect with clients, understand where you stand in terms of the competition and how to improve your standing, set realistic & achievable goals, and not fall into the trap of exerting yourself beyond your means.

-There are hundreds of professional coaches offering top notch services to clients; if you want to stand out and succeed, you need to have a sound business plan in place before commencing your coaching venture.
+There are hundreds of professional coaches offering top-notch services to clients; if you want to stand out and succeed, you need to have a sound business plan in place before commencing your coaching venture.

-c.
-Adjusting to new technologies
+3. Adjusting to new technologies

-Earlier, coaches who were conducting one-on-one, personalized coaching and needed only to be conversant with operating the phone, suddenly found themselves navigating the unknown world of video conferencing, chats, online meetings, webinars and online forums.
+Earlier, coaches who were conducting one-on-one, personalized coaching and needed only to be conversant with operating the phone, suddenly found themselves navigating the unknown world of video conferencing, chats, online meetings, webinars, and online forums.

-But technology is here to stay and if you want to survive in the fiercely competitive world of online coaching, you have to adopt to newer technologies as it lets you reach a huge audience, not just nationally but internationally as well, at just the click of a button.
+But technology is here to stay and if you want to survive in the fiercely competitive world of online coaching, you have to adapt to newer technologies as it lets you reach a huge audience, not just nationally but internationally as well, at just the click of a button.

 4. Choosing the right online platform for promotion

 It is a better strategy to concentrate on mediums that best suit your business requirements.
 Some coaching platforms suit solo entrepreneurs while others might be more appropriate for bigger enterprises looking to further scale their offerings.
 No matter which platform you choose, there should be no compromise on the quality of client engagement that you offer.

-Choosing a comprehensive coaching management software that offers an integrated solution – admin, finance, content management, scheduling, pricing and other important features is necessary for any individual coach as well as coaching business.
+Choosing a comprehensive coaching management software that offers an integrated solution – admin, finance, content management, scheduling, pricing, and other important features is necessary for any individual coach as well as coaching business.

 No business is a piece of cake and there are bound to be roadblocks.
 How you face those coach challenges is key to whether you prosper as a coach or struggle to find a foothold in the industry.
 Now that you are aware of the potential challenges that may come your way as a coach, you will surely be well prepared to handle them smartly and carve out a name as a successful coach.